 Bowser sheepishly spun to him in the far rear.
-"Oh yeah him too.
+"Oooh yeah him too.
 Got thrown off for a second.
 Junior rarely misbehaves.
-Next?" he went before anyone could inform their father than his opinion of his youngest son might be a tiny bit inflated.
+Next?"

 "How are you gonna do that when I don't even have enough minions to keep the outhouse's toilet tissue stocked?
 Huh?"
 Bowser barked back.
 "What did you really have to ask?"

-Roy paused for a long time before crossing his arms and turning his head.
+Roy paused for a long time before leaning back against a tree 'cooly' and turning his head.
 "Nothin'..."

 "Morton!"
 Bowser shook him out of the daze.
 "Last I checked we ain't him so it's fine!
-This isn't the first tornado to ever touch down is what I'm saying.
-We not the first kingdom relocate a few times either.
-Those stories doesn't make sense.
-Who's attacking us?
-Why would this mythical thing want with us anyway?
-Get y'all's freaking head on straight!"
+This isn't the first natural disaster and we're not the first kingdom relocate a few times either!
+Those mythical old stories don't make sense, so get your freaking heads on straight!"
 He stooped to one of his sons in particular.
 "I haven't had any trouble out of you the whole time now that I think about it.
 He's now y'all's role model."

-Iggy kept busily tinkering with his watch project.
-Now the wires from it were tamed and the watch face could open to reveal circuitry and the minute hands spun counterclockwise.
+Iggy kept tinkering with his watch project.
+Progressing ever closer to competition, no one knowing what that might entail but Iggy himself, the wires from it were tamed and the watch face could open to reveal circuitry.
 It would almost seem he was detached from reality utterly but he did a quick thumbs up letting them know that he was only slightly detached, his normal.

-Wendy had a stank face for a second before a cute little pout took its place.
-Lemmy wanted to check her for her fraudulence but her lips where to quick.
-"Me too daddy, don't I?
+Wendy had a stank face him that became into a cute little pout when Bowser turned his head.
+Lemmy wanted reprimand her for being unctuous but was cut off- "Me too daddy, don't I?
 I got everyone flagged for the fake articles.
 And and- oh let's forget about rebuilding here and just move over to Water Land.
-Peach might warm up to it since it's not filled with disgusting bugs and crazy people and etc," Wendy explained casually.
-Her actual apprehension was revealed by her nervously playing around with her gold bracelets.
+Peach might warm up to it since it's not filled with disgusting bugs and crazy people and etc," the koopaling princess explained, nervously playing around with her gold bracelets.

 Bowser stood up from Iggy.
 "That's… not stupid!"

 "But daddy!
 I don't want more brothers and sisters!"
-Junior whined while stomping his feet in miniature imitation of his father.
+Junior whined, stomping his feet in miniature imitation of his father.

 Bowser picked up and cradled the six year old.
-"If that's all you're worried about?
+"Aww, that's all you're worried about?
 Don't son!
-Just don't worry about it, okay?
-Now we know the plans so let's get back.
-Now, everyone!"
+(Anytime soon at least..)
+Okay?
+Now we know the plans so let's get back!"

-Larry let himself get left behind.
+Larry watched them leave.
 He miserably kicked a rock so hard his foot stung.
-The oblong pebble skipped across Iggy's feet, the older brother busily tinkering with the device.
+The oblong pebble skipped across Iggy's feet, the older brother ignoring such.

-Larry sat next to him and sighed.
+Larry sat next to him on the fallen log and sighed.
 "Iggy.
 Do you want dad to marry Peach?...
 Bro, listen to me!"
 Larry waved a hand in his face.
-"If you're now out here ballin' as they's all flippin' role model or whatever like that makes you an enemy to me now 'cause they ain't getting married not on my watch!
+"If you're now out here ballin' as they flippin' role model or whatever like that makes you an enemy to me now 'cause they ain't getting married not on my watch!
 Ya feel me?"

 Iggy turned to him.
 "Would a gearmo and a X-Yux ever go on a date?"

-Back in the village forces surrounded a solder under suspension of treason.
-After Bowser weeded through the crowd he approached Thwomp #3, apparently a spy caught by Sentry 11.
-Said lakitu handed over the a electronic messenger from the thwomp, something small and rugged.
+Back in the village forces surrounded a solder under suspension of espionage.
+After Bowser pushed through the crowd he approached Thwomp #3, apparently an imposter caught by Sentry 11.
+The lakitu handed over an electronic messenger from the thwomp, undoubtedly well used recently.

 Bowser growled while pocketing the device in his shell.
 "Be honest and things might be a little less painful, spy.
 How much did you spill to Mario aligned idiots?
 Did you get into our treasury chests?"

 The thwomp resisted the urge to shudder.
 Upon closer inspection he was much to aged to have been a legitimate hire.
 "I don't work for Mario and I wasn't interested in your tacky junk treasures."
-His tone was low and guttural, with an unexpected Mushroomy accent.
+His tone was guttural with an unanticipated Mushroomy accent.
 "I wanted dirt on you and it's been relayed already ages ago.
 The world knows you're stinking up Giant Land.
-You wimps do what you want now!"
+You freaks do what you want now!"

 "Great.
 Get lost with the traitor.
-The rest of us have some new plans-"
+The rest of us got new plans-"